 How much vitamin B12 should you take per week?

-In this case, prefer much higher doses.
-A tablet of 5000 mcg, once a week is enough.
+On the other hand, if you prefer taking supplements weekly, a tablet of 5000 mcg, once a week is enough.

 Foods rich in vitamin B12

-Good sources of vitamin B12 are animal products, such as fish, meat, poultry, eggs, cow’s milk, and dairy.
+The best dietary sources of vitamin B12 are animal products, such as fish, meat, poultry, eggs, cow’s milk, and dairy.

-Animals that eat grass, eat these bacteria, as well.
-Moreover, animal products may contain vitamin B12 because animals are given vitamin B12 supplements.
+Actually, vitamin B12 isn’t produced, neither from animals, nor plants.
+Only bacteria can synthesize it.
+Animals that eat grass, eat these bacteria as well.
+Moreover, animal products may contain vitamin B12, as they are given vitamin B12 supplements.